7 Marriage Cheat Codes I Only Learned After 22 Years Of Holy Matrimony

 My wife was supportive, but she had her Yeah Buts:

-• how would I transition from mobile to location-based?
+- How would I transition from mobile to location-based?

-• how long would I give it to be successful?
+- How long would I give it to be successful?

 I needed this sensible voice in my ear.
 It’s been vital to ask one another the questions we’ve possibly been avoiding asking ourselves.
 You can be a cheerleader yet still protect one another from future stresses the other can’t/won’t see.

+The main lesson I’ve learned: we’re a team of two.
 That’s the bond that acts as the basis for everything else in our lives.
-Kids have added to the team, but the relationship between my wife and me is just as important to nurture as those with our kids.
+Kids have added to the team, but the relationship between my wife and me is just as important to nurture as that with our kids.

 Many people seem to forget this Team of Two needs work, as life starts to get crazy in our 30s and 40s.
-By making time and taking the effort to remain a tight team, we have been able to thrive as parents, as friends to others, and in our jobs.
+By making time and making the effort to remain a tight team, we have been able to thrive as parents, as friends to others, and in our jobs.
+So if you’ve found someone who your gut tells you is right for your Team of Two, I say jump in with both feet and enjoy the ride together.

 Chris Davidson is a men's lifestyle coach and health & fitness writer.